EXA-UQ/EXAUQ-Toolbox/SECURITY.md

 ## Automated Security Measures

-- Dependabot alerts and grouped weekly version updates, with a 7-day cooldown on new releases to guard against compromised package versions
+- Dependabot alerts and grouped weekly version updates, with a 7-day cooldown on new releases to guard against compromised package versions; the same guard applies to manual updates via Poetry's `solver.min-release-age`
 - pip-audit dependency scans on every pull request and on a weekly schedule
 - GitHub dependency review on pull requests
 - Secret scanning via a gitleaks pre-commit hook and GitHub push protection